yzq10/Hybrid-Ransomware-Detection-System-using-Ensemble-Learning-and-XAI/README.md

-# Hybrid Ransomware Detection System
+# Hybrid Ransomware Detection System using Ensemble Learning and XAI

-A comprehensive Windows malware detection system that combines static analysis, dynamic behavioral analysis, and explainable AI for accurate ransomware detection with detailed explanations.
+A comprehensive Windows ransomware detection system that combines static analysis, dynamic behavioral analysis, ensemble learnin and explainable AI for accurate ransomware detection with detailed explanations.

 ## 🚀 Features